dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 - CI/CD integration point - component to integrate CI/CD tools (like Jenkins, Bamboo) with Processor;
 - The Reports plugins - an engine to generate reports in a flexible way and to save them on external report storage.

+### User Interface
+The user interface function interacts with the user in two modes: architects and administrator mode.
+It is based on a web interface that supports desktop browsers.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |